QuantInsti/AI-in-Trading-Workflow/gemini_cli/example_02_run_multi_agent_system_on_IB_stock_setup/README.md

 ### Step 5: Create the AI Strategy File

-The trading logic is defined in `ib_stock_setup/user_config/AI_strategy.py`.
+The trading logic is defined in `ibkr-stock/user_config/AI_strategy.py`.
 To create this file, follow the instructions in `how_to.md`, which explains how to adapt the logic from `client_example.py` into the required format for the trading framework.

 ### Step 6: Run the Trading System

-Once `AI_strategy.py` has been created and is in the `user_config` directory, you will need to run the main application within the `ib_stock_setup` package.
-This typically involves navigating to the `ib_stock_setup` directory and executing its main script (e.g., `python main.py` or similar, depending on the framework's entry point).
+Once `AI_strategy.py` has been created and is in the `user_config` directory, you will need to run the main application within the `ibkr-stock` package.
+This typically involves navigating to the `ibkr-stock` directory and executing its main script (e.g., `python main.py` or similar, depending on the framework's entry point).
 The framework will then call the `get_signal` function to get trading signals from the multi-agent system and execute trades.

 This modular design separates the AI-driven analysis from the trading mechanics.